 Our ethos demonstrates that the effective safeguarding of children can only be achieved by putting children at the centre of a system, where we listen to children and hear what they say.
-Every individual within (insert School/Academy/College/Alternative education Provisions Name) will play their part, including working with professionals from other agencies, particularly social workers, to meet the needs of our most vulnerable children and keep them safe.
+Every individual within The garibaldi School will play their part, including working with professionals from other agencies, particularly social workers, to meet the needs of our most vulnerable children and keep them safe.
 We will take opportunities to teach children about important safeguarding issues in a way that is age appropriate.